Sree-Vandana/domletters/README.md

 * The dominant letter count of `Arable` is 2, since `a` appears twice (once uppercase, once lowercase).

-## Run the program
+## Build and Run
-* Python Execution

-To run the program in terminal,
+To run the program, say
-1. In Windows, say

-        python domletter-count.py input.txt

-2. In Linux, say

-        python3 domletter-count.py input.txt
+            ./domletters <input.txt

 where `input.txt` is the input file to be processed.